saphir-travel/documentation/content/developer/howtos/website_themes/navigation.rst

    * - Field
      - Description
    * - is_mega_menu
-     - Enable the mega menu feature
+     - Enable the mega menu feature.
    * - mega_menu_classes
-     - Custom classes to be added to the main element
+     - Custom classes to be added to the main element.
    * - mega_menu_content
-     - Default content of the mega menu
+     - Default content of the mega menu.